 Parental Child Abduction – Hague Convention

-If your children are abducted by the other parent and taken outside of Australia to another country without your permission or the court’s permission, it will me more or less difficult for you to recover your children back to Australia, depending on whether the country they are in is a signatory to the Hague Convention.
+If your children are abducted by the other parent and taken outside of Australia to another country without your permission or the court’s permission, it will be more or less difficult for you to have your children returned back to Australia, depending on whether the country they are in is a signatory to the Hague Convention.

 The Hague Convention on the Civil Aspects of International Child Abduction is an international agreement between some countries that covers international parental child abduction.

 The Attorney General website lists the countries which are a party to the Hague Convention and are therefore ‘Hague Convention Countries.

 Australia is a signatory to the Hague Convention along with more than 70 other countries.

 International Parental Child Abduction to a Hague Convention Country

 The Hague Convention makes it easier to recover your child from a Hague Convention country and have them returned to Australia.